 Every year you can include new investments in your tax return (provided that you are liable to tax in Belgium).

-You pay a minimum amount of 390.60 Euros (= 3 x 1/20 Incofin cvso share representing a value of 130.20 Euros) in 2018.
-That way you exceed the legal minimum of 380 Euros.
+You pay in 2019 a minimum amount of 390.60 Euros (= 3 x 1/20 Incofin cvso share representing a value of 130.20 Euros) in 2018.
+That way you exceed the legal minimum of 390 Euros (2019).
 This minimum is an indexed amount, meaning that it may increase or decrease in the years to come;

 How does it work?

 Are you buying shares this year?
 Then you are entitled to a 5% tax reduction next year, with a maximum of 330 Euros for income year 2019.

 Can spouses enjoy a tax reduction too?
 Yes, also spouses are entitled to a full reduction when the shares are registered in their personal names.

 What happens if you do not keep the shares for 5 years?
 If you do not keep the shares for 5 years (60 months), a tax increase will follow by way of compensation.
 This increase is calculated in your taxes of the year in which you sell.
 The calculation is made as follows: 1/60 of the tax reduction obtained multiplied by the number of full months that remain until the end of the 5-year period.